Factors Linked to Breast Cancer Risk

 Going through menopause at a later age is linked to an increased risk of breast cancer [12-13,17,19,23].

-For example, women who go through menopause after age 55 have about a 40% higher risk of breast cancer than women who do so at age 45 or younger [12].
+For example, women who go through menopause after age 55 have a higher risk of breast cancer than women who go through menopause at age 45 or younger [12].

 Learn more about age at menopause and breast cancer risk.